-- 14.4 Day to day responsibility to carry out risk assessments under this policy will be delegated to the DSL who has been properly trained and tasked with, carrying out the particular assessment. - 15 What to do if staff have a safeguarding concern about someone else's welfare - 15.1 Staff who have safeguarding concerns about the welfare of others or any other safeguarding issue not expressly covered by this policy, should report them. - 15.2 In the absence of an express procedure about reporting, they should report such concerns to their line manager or the DSL in the first instance. - 16 Allegations made and or/concerns raised about staff and others in School - 16.1 The School has a policy and procedures for managing allegations made and/or concerns raised about any adult working for, or on behalf of, the School, whether paid or unpaid, or any Other Adult (as defined in Appendix 4) which may affect the safety and welfare of children. - 16.2 The procedures in this policy apply to staff who pose a risk of harm to children or may behave in a way that indicates that they may be unsuitable to work with children.
+- behaviour, healthcare and education plans, as appropriate).
+Regardless of the form used, the College's approach to promoting pupil welfare will be systematic and pupil focused. - 14.3 The Head has overall responsibility for ensuring that matters which affect pupil welfare are adequately risk assessed and for ensuring that the relevant findings are implemented, monitored and evaluated. - 14.4 Day to day responsibility to carry out risk assessments under this policy will be delegated to the DSL who has been properly trained and tasked with, carrying out the particular assessment. - 15 What to do if staff have a safeguarding concern about someone else's welfare - 15.1 Staff who have safeguarding concerns about the welfare of others or any other safeguarding issue not expressly covered by this policy, should report them. - 15.2 In the absence of an express procedure about reporting, they should report such concerns to their line manager or the DSL in the first instance. - 16 Allegations made and or/concerns raised about staff and others in College - 16.1 The College has a policy and procedures for managing allegations made and/or concerns raised about any adult working for, or on behalf of, the College, whether paid or unpaid, or any Other Adult (as defined in Appendix 4) which may affect the safety and welfare of children. - 16.2 The procedures in this policy apply to staff who pose a risk of harm to children or may behave in a way that indicates that they may be unsuitable to work with children.
 They also apply to low level concerns that do not meet the harms threshold.
 The policy and procedures aim to strike a balance between the need to protect children from abuse and the need to protect staff from malicious, unfounded, false, or unsubstantiated allegations.
-These procedures are set out in Appendix 4 and follow the guidance in Parts 1 and 4 of KCSIE. - 16.3 The School will follow its employment procedures for dealing with any other safeguarding concern raised about staff, involving external agencies as appropriate. - 16.4 Detailed guidance is provided to staff to ensure that all staff are clear on the rules of conduct and the expectations of the School in relation to contact with pupils, parents, colleagues and any other person who comes into contact with the College.
+These procedures are set out in Appendix 4 and follow the guidance in Parts 1 and 4 of KCSIE. - 16.3 The College will follow its employment procedures for dealing with any other safeguarding concern raised about staff, involving external agencies as appropriate. - 16.4 Detailed guidance is provided to staff to ensure that all staff are clear on the rules of conduct and the expectations of the College in relation to contact with pupils, parents, colleagues and any other person who comes into contact with the College.
 This guidance is contained in the Staff Code of Conduct and includes details of additional safeguarding arrangements where staff engage in one-to-one teaching and meetings with pupils.